foogunlana/interview/kndev2020.md

 - Be able to see the header of the table "Company X reports for 2020"
 - Be able to see a list of company reports (**Only for 2020**) in a table with columns: name, period, assignee, submitted
 - Be able to sort by columns: submitted
-- Be able to click a row to see the PDF report via URL (not yet implemented)
+- Be able to click a row to see the PDF report via URL (use a random link)

 ## [Bonus] Task 3